-- WHAT: Iron deficiency occurs for a number of
+WHAT: Iron deficiency occurs for a number of reasons:

-- Soil pH greater than 7.0
+- Soil pH greater than 7.0 (alkaline).

-- The soil temperature
+- The soil temperature is too low.

-- Plant roots are damaged or
+- Plant roots are damaged or diseased.

 - Lime has recently been added to the soil.

 - The soil is waterlogged.

-AFFECTED: Citrus and DAMAGE: Yellowing
+AFFECTED: Citrus and blueberry.

+DAMAGE: Yellowing between leaf veins of young

 plants.
-In severe cases older leaves turn completely
+In severe cases older leaves turn completely vellow.

-- CONTROL: A number of methods can be used - Test the soil pH before planting.
-Apply sulphur to lower pH if too high (takes a long time). - Avoid alkaline fertilisers such as poultry manures and mushroom composts. - Apply iron chelates as a foliage spray (temporary
+CONTROL: A number of methods can be used including:

+- Test the soil pH before planting.
+Apply sulphur to lower pH if too high (takes a long time). - Avoid alkaline fertilisers such as poultry manures and mushroom composts. - Apply iron chelates as a foliage spray (temporary only).